salihdemirbas/salihdemirbas/README.md

 - 🌱 I’m currently learning **HTML, CSS, Javascript, React etc.**

-- 👀 I’m looking for a Front-end position
+- 👀 I’m looking for a Front-end or Test Engineer position as Junior.

 - 📫 How to reach me **salihdemirbs@gmail.com**